ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 ### Most Important SQL Queries and Concepts

-**Primary Key** is one of the candidate keys.
+**1).
+Primary Key** is one of the candidate keys.
 One of the candidate keys is selected as the most important and becomes the primary key.
 There cannot be more than one primary key in a table.

+**2).
+Foreign key** is a field that can uniquely identify each row in another table.
+And this constraint is used to specify a field as a Foreign key.

-**Stored Procedures** are created to perform one or more DML operations on databases.
+**3).
+Stored Procedures** are created to perform one or more DML operations on databases.
 It is nothing but a group of SQL statements that accepts some input in the form of parameters and performs some task and may or may not return a value.

-**BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
+**4.1).
+BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
 For example,

 ```sql